 transmission).

-NOTE 1—for MU the A-MPDU is per user in the MAC sublayer; the VHT Training Symbols, VHT-SIG-B, and CPSDU

-are per user in the PHY PLCP sublayer; and the VHT Training Symbols, VHT-SIG-B, and Data are per user in
+NOTE 1—for MU the A-MPDU is per user in the MAC sublayer; and the VHT Training Symbols, VHT-SIG-B, and Data are per user in

-the PHY PMD sublayer in Figure 22-32.
+the PHY layer in Figure 22-32.

 NOTE 2—For the transmit procedure for NON_HT format where NON_HT_MODULATION is OFDM, see 22.2.4.2